pl247/web-app/README.md

               servicePort: 80
 ```

-Then apply the changes to the ingress:
+Then apply the changes to the ingress pointing /acme to the acme service:

 ```
 kubectl apply -f acme-ingress.yaml